Updated June 9, 2023

 Pareto Analysis – Ever so often, we find that a single rotten apple can lay to spoil an entire bunch in the basket.
-Similarly, ever so often, do we find that a disproportionate majority of quality issues and defects that crop up in businesses are cause by a small set of problems.
-Project management scholars have for many years debated and analyzed this aspect affecting our business strategies and the way we function as a unit.
+Similarly, we often find that a disproportionate majority of quality issues and business defects cause a small set of problems.
+Project management scholars have for many years debated and analyzed this aspect affecting our business strategies and how we function as a unit.

-With issues and irregularities cropping up in our product quality, it became a necessity for teams to analyze what was going wrong and come up with different tools for analyses.
-One of them was Pareto Analysis that stemmed from the basic principle called the Pareto Principle, which is based on the same fact that many problems arise from limited sources.
-In this article, we will dive a bit deeper into understanding Pareto Analysis and how to conduct these analyses to better place our business quality and functioning.
+With issues and irregularities cropping up in our product quality, it became necessary for teams to analyze what was going wrong and develop different tools for analyses.
+One of them was Pareto Analysis, which stemmed from the basic principle called the Pareto Principle, which depends on the same fact that many problems arise from limited sources.
+In this article, we will dive deeper into understanding Pareto Analysis and how to conduct these analyses to place our business quality and functioning better.

 Analyzing Pareto Analysis

-Pareto Analysis essentially states that 80% of the defects and issues in the quality of the end product delivered to the customers and consumers is caused and brought about by just a mere 20% of the problems and process deformities encountered during the production process.
-This again could be reinstated as: if we look out for that 20% of the problems, we will be able to resolve about 80% of the quality issues reported by customers on the product.
+Pareto Analysis states that 80% of the defects and issues in the quality of the end product delivered to Customers and consumers are the result of and contribute to just a mere 20% of the problems and process deformities encountered during the production process.
+This could be reinstated if we look out for that 20% of the issues, and we will be able to resolve about 80% of the quality issues reported by customers on the product.

-The entire concept then pits us against this 20% and allows us to dedicate our time and resources in finding out, eradicating, and setting up preventive measures for these quality-oriented issues.
-Being able to resolve 80% of the issues related to quality right in the production stage is recommended for every business that faces issues with their product quality.
-Achieving 100% quality on your product can be quite a daunting job and maintaining it can be daunting further still.
-You will require all the help you can possibly find and interestingly enough, if you obtain a tool such as Pareto Analysis, you are surely going to mark improvements almost instantly and say your goodbyes to those 80% problems cause by 20% of the miscreants.
+Being able to resolve 80% of the problems related to quality right in the production stage is recommended for every business that faces problems with its product quality.
+The entire concept then pits us against this 20%.
+It allows us to dedicate our time and resources to finding, eradicating, and setting up preventive measures for these quality-oriented issues.
+Achieving 100% quality on your product can be quite a daunting job, and maintaining it can still be daunting.
+You will require all the help you can find.
+Interestingly enough, if you obtain a tool such as Pareto Analysis, you will mark improvements almost instantly and say farewell to the idea that 20% of criminals are responsible for 80% of problems.

 History of Pareto Analysis

-Knowing the basis for Pareto Analysis can be quite some knowledge for you to begin with and I am going to introduce just that to you.
-Taking you back to the 19th century and the dawn of the 20th century, we have Vilfredo Pareto, a noted economist, who would always have a go at studying the economies across regions and how each person in society would attribute to it.
+Knowing the basis for Pareto Analysis can be quite some knowledge for you, and I will introduce just that to you.
+Taking you back to the 19th century and the dawn of the 20th century, we have Vilfredo Pareto, a noted economist, who would always have a go at studying the economies across regions and how each person in society would contribute to it.

-According to Pareto’s findings, based on his tremendous research, he deduced that 80% of the wealth of the region in Italy came from only 20% of the population residing in the region.
+According to Pareto’s findings, based on his tremendous research, he deduced that 80% of the region’s wealth in Italy came from only 20% of the population residing in the area.
 His theory was groundbreaking.
-He formalized the 80-20 count after carefully studying the distribution of wealth not only in his hometown but subsequent towns across Italy.
+He formalized the 80-20 count after carefully studying the distribution of wealth in his hometown and subsequent towns across Italy.
 Over the years, this principle and theory came to be recognized not only in the economic space but also in quality and project management.
-It was Joseph Juran, a noted American engineer and management consultant who, many years later in the 1940s, applied this principle to quality control and thus resurfaced the process of Pareto Analysis.
+It was Joseph Juran, a noted American engineer and management consultant who, many years later, in the 1940s, applied this principle to quality control and thus resurfaced the process of Pareto Analysis.

 Why Pareto Analysis?

 Using Pareto Analysis, you will be able to figure out that 20% of your menu gathers for you 80% of the profit.
-You will then ask your chefs to concentrate on improving those hotcakes further still so as to attract more crowds to your restaurant, perhaps even make them the signature dishes.
-And, on the flip side, you will even look at the 80% of your menu that’s contribute to just 20% of the profits made and remove some items that feature the least and make up for the rest.
-This way you will have a fixed aim at the items and will have greater control over what goes out of that kitchen.
+You will then ask your chefs to improve those hotcakes to attract more crowds to your restaurant, perhaps even make their signature dishes.
+And on the flip side, you will even look at the 80% of your menu that contribute to just 20% of the profits made and remove some items that feature the least and make up for the rest.
+This way, you will have a fixed aim at things and greater control over what goes out of that kitchen.

 Another example that I would like to share is from my own experience as a Project Manager.
-Errata on product text received from customers were categorized into 7 different categories.
-Having applied Pareto Analysis on this set of data brought me to realize that 2 categories constituted of 80% of the errata we were receiving, while the remaining 20% were distributed among the remaining 5 categories.
-With this realization on paper and backed with data and figures, my team and I were able to concentrate heavily on eradicating the errors marked in those categories right in the production stage.
+Errata on product text received seven separate categories created from user feedback.
+Categories.
+Having applied Pareto Analysis to this data set made me realize that 2 types constituted 80% of the errata we were receiving.
+In contrast, the remaining 20% were distributed among the remaining 5 categories.
+With this realization on paper and backed with data and figures, my team and I could concentrate heavily on eradicating the errors marked in those categories right in the production stage.

-With a combination of root cause analysis, we were able to resolve that chuck of 80% errors by 10% each passing month.
+With a combination of root cause analysis, we resolved that chuck of 80% errors by 10% each month.
 Giving us a boost in quality control, we found lesser errata coming in from customers and more satisfaction and belief in the product and brand.

-Given below is the list of what Pareto Analysis can do for you once you bring it in a corporate environment:
+Given below is the list of what Pareto Analysis can do for you once you bring it into a corporate environment:

-- Helps you to find the start line for your problem-solving spree
+- It helps you to find the start line for your problem-solving spree

-- Helps categorize the errors, defects, customer complaints, quality parameters that need attention
+- It helps categorize the errors, defects, customer complaints, and quality parameters that need attention

 This is the power of Pareto Analysis and the answer to why we need it.